vmware-tanzu/tanzu-dev-portal/content/guides/python/gs-managing-python-packages.md

 ---
-title: "Python Like A Pro: Managing Project Dependencies"
-linkTitle: "Managing Python Project Dependencies"
-metaTitle: "Managing Python Project Dependencies"
+date: '2020-08-19'
-description: "Learn how to isolate your Python dependencies using pyenv-virtualenv.
-Explore this guide to manage project dependencies and become a Python Pro!"
+description: Learn how to isolate your Python dependencies using pyenv-virtualenv.
+  Explore this guide to manage project dependencies and become a Python Pro!
-topics:
+lastmod: '2021-03-07'
+linkTitle: Managing Python Project Dependencies
+metaTitle: Managing Python Project Dependencies
+patterns:
-- Python
+- Deployment
 tags:
 - Python
 - Development
-patterns:
-- Deployment
 team:
 - Ben Wilcock
+title: 'Python Like A Pro: Managing Project Dependencies'
+topics:
+- Python
 ---

 ## Why Do You Need This Guide?